 Patrick Epino is a filmmaker and co-founder of the National Film Society on PBS Digital Studios.
 He's also co-creator of the upcoming action-comedy web series Awesome Asian Bad Guys, starring Tamlyn Tomita, Randall Park, Aaron Takahashi and Dante Basco.

 Gena S. Hamamoto is an independent film producer and media arts educator.
 From incarcerated youth to Bangladeshi high school students living in Koreatown to senior filmmakers, Gena has had the pleasure and privilege of working for media programs with diverse communities of all ages and skill levels throughout Los Angeles.
-She discovered filmmaking as a graduate student in the UCLA Center for EthnoCommunications, where she currently works as Assistant Director.
-She produced her first feature narrative film, THE CRUMBLES, which is currently being released at selected theaters nationally.
+She discovered filmmaking as a graduate student in the UCLA Center for EthnoCommunications, and she has produced her first feature narrative film, THE CRUMBLES, which is currently being released at selected theaters nationally.